-For $M>1$, this symmetry is broken, but we prove in this paper that there is still a large amount of cancellation.
-We both vary the prime $p$ and the power $r$, getting equivalent cancellation in both cases. \begin{theorem} Let $k\in\N$, $m\in\Z$, and $M\in\N$ be given. \begin{enumerate}[leftmargin=*] \item[\rm (1)] For a fixed prime $p>3$, as $r\to\infty$ we have
+For $M>1$, the symmetry giving \eqref{eqn:symmetry} is broken, but we prove in this paper that there is still a large amount of cancellation.
+We vary both the prime $p$ and the power $r$, getting equivalent cancellation in both cases. \begin{theorem} Let $k\in\N$, $m\in\Z$, and $M\in\N$. \begin{enumerate}[leftmargin=*] \item[\rm (1)] For a fixed prime $p>3$, as $r\to\infty$ we have

 \item[\rm (2)] For $r\in\N$ fixed, as $p\to\infty$ we have

 \end{enumerate} \end{theorem} \begin{remarks}

 \begin{enumerate}[leftmargin=*] \item Using \eqref{eqn:Sratio}, Theorem \ref{thm:EllipticOdd} implies that